JoeCars/Nerman.js/docs/types.md

 -   **signer**: `Account`.
 Signer account.
 -   **sig**: `string`.
 The signature bytes.
--   **expirationTimestamp**: `number`.
+-   **expirationTimestamp**: `BigInt`.
 The signature's expiration timestamp.
 As milliseconds since Unix epoch.
 -   **proposer**: `Account`.
 Proposal candidate creator account.
 -   **slug**: `string`.
 Proposal candidate unique identifier.
 -   **proposalIdToUpdate**: `number`.
 The id of the proposal to update if this is an update to an existing proposal.